CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/up-receiver-migration-validate-prod-data.md

 ---

 ### User Story:
-As a developer, I want to move the [STLT] settings to production after validatin in production, so that they can start receiving live data.
+As a developer, I want to move the [STLT] settings to production after getting approval from the STLT, so that they can start receiving live data.

 ### Description/Use Case
 [STLT] is already receiving data from the covid pipeline they will be onboarded to the UP where they will be receiving data from SimpleReport including Covid, Flu and RSV.
 We need to make sure the message we generate from the UP passes the STLTs validation.
 We can use SimpleReport to submit test messages to the STLT.